 \subsection{Information Asymmetry}

-Information asymmetry in algorithm-based RS refers to the discrepancy between what users could observe (the recommendations) and what remains hidden (how recommendations were generated).
-Such asymmetry often prevents users from fully comprehending the system’s logic and undermines perceptual user agency, standing in contrast to the pursuit of "interpretability" and "explainability" in complex algorithms.
-Prior work has stressed the importance of making RS transparent and interpretable, especially from the user perspective \cite{cramer2008effects, kizilcec2016much, sonboli2021fairness}.
-This is further linked to the situation awareness for autonomous and AI systems for effective interaction and oversight \cite{endsley2023supporting}.
-A range of strategies has been proposed to address this issue: 1) source transparency, which clarifies why and where such recommendations originate \cite{felzmann2020towards}; and/or 2) process transparency, often realized through Explainable AI (XAI) that elucidates the system behavior \cite{rader2018explanations, ras2018explanation}.
-Familiar mechanisms, such as Cookie disclaimers, serve as forms of transparency by informing users about what data is collected and how it shapes personalized content \cite{millett2001cookies, segijn2021literature}.
+Information asymmetry in algorithm-based RS refers to the discrepancy between what users can observe (the recommendations) and what remains hidden (how recommendations are generated) \cite{lepri2021ethical, eslami2019user, sonboli2021fairness}.
+This asymmetry often prevents users from fully comprehending system logic and undermines perceptual user agency, standing in contrast to the pursuit of “interpretability” and “explainability” in complex algorithms.
+Prior work stresses the importance of making RS transparent and interpretable from the user's perspective \cite{cramer2008effects, kizilcec2016much, sonboli2021fairness}, and connects this to situation awareness in autonomous and AI systems for effective interaction and oversight \cite{endsley2023supporting}.
+A range of strategies has been proposed to address this issue: 1) source transparency, clarifying why and where such recommendations originate \cite{felzmann2020towards}; and 2) process transparency, often realized through Explainable AI (XAI) to elucidate system behavior \cite{rader2018explanations, ras2018explanation}.
+Common mechanisms, such as Cookie disclaimers, serve as forms of transparency by informing users about what data is collected and how it contributes to personalization \cite{millett2001cookies, segijn2021literature}.

-Guidelines have also been developed to steer algorithmic systems toward greater transparency and usability. \cite{liao2020questioning} proposed a "question bank" to identify user needs around explanations, while Microsoft's HAX framework offers structured guidelines for building user-centered XAI \cite{amershi2019guidelines}.
-Usability guidelines for user interface and XAI design further advocate to address users’ needs for learning "what to explain" and "how to explain" \cite{eiband2018bringing, wolf2019explainability}.
+Guidelines have also been proposed to make these systems more transparent and usable.
+Liao et al. introduced a “question bank” to uncover user needs around explanations \cite{liao2020questioning}, while Microsoft's HAX framework offers structured guidance for building user-centered XAI \cite{amershi2019guidelines}.
+Broader usability work in user interface and XAI design further advocates to address needs for learning “what to explain” and “how to explain” \cite{eiband2018bringing, wolf2019explainability}.